0llirocks/cvss-suite/README.md

     $ gem install cvss-suite

+## Version 3.x

+If you are still using CvssSuite 3.x please refer to the [specific branch](https://github.com/0llirocks/cvss-suite/tree/3.x) for documentation and changelog.

 ## Version 2.x

 If you are still using CvssSuite 2.x please refer to the [specific branch](https://github.com/0llirocks/cvss-suite/tree/2.x) for documentation and changelog.